mvolkmann/context-easy/README.md

 add the `validate` prop.

 These are useful in development, but typically should not be used in production.
+When the NODE_ENV environment variable is set to "production", these options are ignored.

 The GitHub repository at <https://github.com/mvolkmann/context-easy-demo>
 provides an example application that uses context-easy.